AincradOT/platform/docs/architecture/gcp.md

 We use a simple environment layout:

+- Bootstrap project for state bucket and platform administration
-- `platform-bootstrap` project for state, KMS and CI service accounts
+- Shared services project for logging, monitoring, and Secret Manager
-- `env-dev` project for development workloads
+- Dev project for development workloads
-- `env-prod` project for production workloads
+- Prod project for production workloads

-The exact naming convention can be adjusted but should be consistent across all stacks.
+Example naming: `sao-bootstrap`, `sao-shared-logging`, `sao-dev`, `sao-prod`

-Projects are created and managed by the `cloud/` Terraform root.
+Projects are created by the platform Terraform roots.
 Application repositories receive the project IDs as inputs and never create projects themselves.

 ## Service accounts and roles

-The GCP platform defines a small set of service accounts:
+The GCP platform will define service accounts for CI operations (Phase 2):

-- platform CI service account for Terraform operations on platform resources
+- Platform CI service account for Terraform operations on org and projects
+- Dev CI service account for development environment operations
-- project CI service account per environment project
+- Prod CI service account for production environment operations
-- optional Ansible controller service account if Ansible pulls secrets directly from GCP

 Service accounts are granted only the roles they need.
 For example:

-- platform CI service account:
-  - read and write on the state bucket
-  - organisation level roles required by the platform
-- project CI service account:
-  - compute, storage and other roles within its environment project only
-  - no organisation level permissions

-## Workload Identity Federation for GitHub Actions

-We use Workload Identity Federation to allow GitHub Actions jobs to impersonate service accounts without storing JSON keys.

-The platform `cloud/` root creates:

-- a Workload Identity Pool for GitHub
-- a Workload Identity Provider that trusts `https://token.actions.githubusercontent.com`
-- attribute mappings for `repository` and `ref`
+- Platform CI service account has org-level permissions for folder and project management
-- bindings that allow specific GitHub repositories to impersonate specific service accounts

-Example binding pattern:

-- repository `org/game-infra` on branch `main` can impersonate the `env-prod` project CI service account
+- Dev CI service account has permissions only within dev project
-- repository `org/game-infra` on branch `develop` can impersonate the `env-dev` project CI service account
+- Prod CI service account has permissions only within prod project

-This makes it clear which repository and branch is allowed to manage which environment.
+- All CI service accounts have read/write access to state bucket with appropriate prefixes

+## CI authentication approach

+For small teams, we use service account keys stored as GitHub encrypted secrets:

+- Keys are generated manually via gcloud CLI
+- Stored as organization-level GitHub encrypted secrets
+- Rotated quarterly as part of security maintenance
+- Branch protection rules enforce which branches can deploy to production

+!!! note
+    Workload Identity Federation can be added later as team size or compliance requirements grow.
+    Current approach prioritizes operational simplicity over marginal security gains for small trusted teams.

 ## Secrets and Secret Manager

-Secret Manager is the canonical store for secrets that need to be consumed by applications, Ansible or CI.
+Secret Manager provides versioned, encrypted storage for application secrets (API keys, database passwords, tokens).

-The GCP platform Terraform root is responsible for:
+The GCP platform Terraform will be responsible for (Phase 2):

-- creating secrets with stable names
+- Creating Secret Manager resources with stable names
+- Configuring IAM bindings for service account access
-- configuring replication and labels
+- Setting up replication policies
-- granting read access to the appropriate service accounts

-We deliberately avoid storing secret values directly in Terraform configuration or state.
-Secret values are set via CLI or console by trusted humans or by one off scripts outside of normal Terraform runs.
+Secret values are never stored in Terraform.
+They are set via:

+- `gcloud secrets versions add` for manual updates
+- Application injection at runtime

-Application repositories read secrets at runtime using:
+Applications read secrets at runtime using their service account identity.

-- Ansible lookup plugins when provisioning VMs
-- application code or entrypoints that call Secret Manager
-- CI jobs when they need to pass secrets into templated manifests

-There is a separate document that covers secrets and state in more detail.
+See [State Management](state-management.md) for more details on secrets handling.